Nottingham Trent University Lecture 30th January 2008

 ----------------------------------------------------

-of which I remember watching as a child!
-It was very interesting
+which I remember watching as a child!
+It was

-the puppeteer and how much work is put into operating each character.
+and how much work is put into operating each

-It also inspired me to experiment with making different types of puppet, as
+me to experiment with making different types of

-I have only ever made a basic rod puppet before.
+puppet, as I have only ever made a basic rod puppet

 Laura Hodge